Factional violence in Libya (2011–2014): April 2012

 On 1 April, 21–34 Zuwara militiamen were detained by members of a neighboring town's militia.
 The Ragdalein fighters stated that they captured the men after months of abuses by a Zuwara brigade, including the looting of property.
 For their part, the Zuwara local council head accused Ragdalein to be a hub of Gaddafi loyalists.
 A third version of the events came from the government Interior Ministry which stated that the trouble started when a Zuwara hunting party near Al-Jumail shot and killed a person from that town by mistake.
 The hunters were then arrested but released later.
 Another Zuwara council head claimed that the men were tortured before being released and stated that Zuwara came under mortar and anti-aircraft fire by militias from both Ragdalein and Al-Jumail.

 On 3 April, reports emerged that the fighting in the Zuwara area was still continuing with at least one Zuwara militiaman killed and five wounded.
 The losses for Ragdalein and Al-Jumail were not known.
 Clashes were reported at the entrance to Ragdalein while Al-Jumail was shelling Zuwara.
 At least 14 were killed and 80 injured.

 On 4 April, the fighting escalated with the use of tanks and artillery.
-The reported number of dead was said to had risen to 26, eight from Zuwara and 18 from the outlying towns, and another 142 Zuwarans were wounded.
+The reported number of dead was said to have risen to 26, eight from Zuwara and 18 from the outlying towns, and another 142 Zuwarans were wounded.
 Unconfirmed reports rose up the death toll to 48 killed in the clashes.

 On 6 April, French leading newspaper Le Figaro reported that a dozen people were killed near Ghat on 1 and 2 April in fighting between former pro-Gaddafi Tuaregs and the Zintan tribe.

 On 20 April, fighting restarted in Kufra with 12 people being killed and more than 35 wounded when the Tobu fighters were reportedly attacked by units under the command of the Libyan National Army.
 The fighting began when a Tobu tribesman was killed by members of the Zuwayya tribe.
 The battles lasted late into 21 April.